SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI TL12UO.md

 ### General

 In this page is available general information about the device.
 Use the **Log** pagebutton to get a log entry from the device.
-Set the **Log Entry RF Units** and then the **Log Entry Number to Get**.Retrieving the same entry number, but with a different unit, will overwrite the row with same entry number.
+Set the **Log Entry RF Units** and then the **Log Entry Number to Get**.
+Retrieving the same entry number, but with a different unit, will overwrite the row with same entry number.

 ### Measurements